AlexanderGenin/system-design/public/articles/music-streaming/index.md

 Now, let's discuss data management, best explained through the backend API.
 We'll define the necessary endpoints to handle user actions such as uploading and streaming music, in accordance with the functional requirements.
 When in doubt, you can refer to the [freeCodeCamp article](https://www.freecodecamp.org/news/rest-api-best-practices-rest-endpoint-design-examples/) on API design best practices.
 Considering the importance of backward compatibility and potential API updates, I have also incorporated a versioning prefix.

 Entities like user, album, and artist are straightforward to create, read, update, and delete (CRUD), making the API for them simple.
-Therefore, I will skip them and instead focus on track management.
-Most operations involving tracks require several steps.
+Therefore, I will skip them and instead focus on tracks management.
+Most operations with tracks require several steps.

 The first step is obtaining a pre-signed URL.
 Pre-signed URLs provide time-limited access to a file directly in a designated bucket in object storage.
 Here's an example of a pre-signed URL for AWS: